hghcomphys/docker-spawner/README.md

 # jupyterhub-setup
-This shows how to setup a containerized jupyterhub on GPU.
+This (incomplete) repo shows how to setup a containerized jupyterhub service on a single-node GPU server.
 ### Current version:
+- is under developement
 - only tested on Ubuntu `16.4` and `18.4`
-- use dummy authentication
+- uses dummy authentication
 - user data is persistent
 - hub data is not persistent for development reasons
-- host docker socket is bind mounted into the hub container (may not work on windows host)
+- host docker socket is bind mounted into the hub container (may not work on a host with Windows OS)
-- use Nvidia runtime for GPU
+- uses Nvidia runtime for GPU
 - spawner calss is dockerspawner
-- spawner options for notebook image
+- spawner options for notebook images are available
+- CPU version is also possible with small changes

 ### Directory structure: